I was looking very much forward to the chance of speaking with an expat and the time has finally come.

 As I said, I came to Italy for the first time for a holiday.
 But it was enough to fall in love with the country and then try to find every possible way to come back, yet for a longer time.
 My chance came when I had to prepare my dissertation for the University: the topic I chose was about Italy – so that I was “forced” to spend more time in the country.

-To be able to stay in Italy longer, I found a volunteering program which was linked to the topic of my dissertation, so I arrived in Italy with the plan of spending one year here.
+To be able to stay in Italy longer, I found a volunteering program that was linked to the topic of my dissertation, so I arrived in Italy with the plan of spending one year here.
 Actually, I never went back to Poland.
 I started the post-graduation studies in Rome, found my first job and then my place in the world, called Città Eterna (Eternal City).

 Was it difficult to get used to living in Italy?
 What were the biggest difficulties you encountered?